middlendian/leader-labeler/README.md

 ### Graceful Shutdown

-**Zero-downtime deployments** through intelligent shutdown handling:
+**Zero-downtime deployments** through clean shutdown handling:

-#### Follower Shutdown
+#### Any Pod Shutdown
 1. Receives SIGTERM
 2. Removes participation label immediately
-3. Exits leader election
+3. Releases the lease (if leader)
 4. Terminates

-#### Leader Shutdown
-1. Receives SIGTERM
-2. Removes participation label immediately
-3. Enters **draining mode**:
-   - Continues renewing the lease (stays as leader)
-   - Keeps `is-leader=true` label (continues serving traffic)
-   - Waits for another ready participant to appear
-4. Once a successor is ready, releases the lease
-5. New leader is elected immediately
-6. Old leader terminates

-**Timeout**: Leader draining uses the pod's `terminationGracePeriodSeconds` (typically 30s).
-If no successor appears before timeout, the leader forcefully exits.
+With `maxSurge: 100%` rolling updates, new pods are Ready and participating in the election **before** SIGTERM is sent to old pods.
+This ensures:
+- A successor is always available to take over leadership
+- Leadership transfer happens within the `retry-period` (default 2s)
+- No draining timeout logic is needed

 ### Traffic Continuity